Skip Navigation

 Anti-Discrimination

 This new module is a step forward in our commitment to fostering a positive and inclusive cricket community.
-It covers key areas such as: understanding and addressing different types of discrimination, the reporting process, relevant legislation & managing cases of discrimination.
+It covers key areas such as: understanding why tackling discrimination is important, recognise the different forms of discrimination, learn how to report incidents appropriately and confidently within cricket.

 How long does it take to complete?